Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 Custom functions for generating the systematic and random errors can be specified using the `ThermocoupleArray.set_custom_systematic_err_func()` and `ThermocoupleArray.set_custom_random_err_func()` functions.
 For this case the functions must take a single `size` parameter which will be the size of the array that will be returned which must be the same size as the measurement array.
 The measurement array has dimensions of [number of sensors, number of sample times].
 The custom error function must return a `numpy` array of this size.

 The measurements are constructed using: measurement = truth + systematic error + random error.
+The measurements are returned as a `numpy` array with dimensions of [number of sensors, number of sample times].
 Simulated measurements from the `ThermocoupleArray` can then be generated using:

 ```python
 measurements = tc_array.get_measurements()
 ```

-The measurements are returned as a `numpy` array with dimensions of [number of sensors, number of sample times].
+The location of the sensors can be interactively viewed in 3D on the simulation mesh using `pyvista`.
+The figure below shows the simple 2D plate with the locations of the simulated thermocouple grid.

 ```python
 pv_sens = tc_array.get_visualiser()